Skip to main content

 Emergency Medical Services (EMS)

 Emergency Medical Services (EMS) offers a three-tiered response system to provide both basic and advanced life support.
-Each ambulance is staffed with a team of EMS professionals, all of whom are certified by the state of Indiana.
+Each ambulance is staffed with a team of EMS professionals, all of whom are certified by the State of Indiana.
 A paramedic also responds to calls needing additional support.
+EMS team members at Norton King’s Daughters’ Health are experienced in on-site rescue, providing the critical first link to medical care.
+EMTs stay in constant communication with physicians in the Emergency Department.
+During special events, we provide an EMS Bike Team, allowing EMTs to reach the scene much faster, as large crowds often slow the arrival of an ambulance.